stevenktruong/math-website/data/personal.md

     - Los Angeles, CA 90095-1555
 ---

-I am a first year Ph.D. student in pure mathematics at UCLA.
+I am a first year Ph.D. student at the [UCLA Department of Mathematics](https://ww3.math.ucla.edu/).
 I was also an undergraduate at UCLA, where I obtained both my B.S. in Mathematics of Computation and my M.A. in Mathematics [concurrently](https://www.math.ucla.edu/ugrad/scholar).